port-labs/port-docs/docs/platform-overview/role-based-access-control/permissions-controls.md

 Refer to the [Users and Teams](./users-and-teams-management) section for more information about the users page
 :::

+## Ownership

+In addition to Role-based permissions, you can use the [`team` property](../port-components/entity#teams-and-ownership) to define permissions for Entities.

 ## Working with Permissions

 In this section we'll show a few examples of the different ways you can use permissions in your organization, and show how to apply them.